Cathydera/Prosper-Loan-Data-Analysis/README.md

 - Effect of retirement on the prosper loan rating
-- Monthly loan instalment for retired people
+- Monthly loan instalment for all occupations
--  Borrowers rate for retired people
+-  Relationship between Borrowers rate and prosper rating